DONATE NOW

 The Pope himself has said it and this is also true for all Christians.
 To make us aware of our littleness, of our disproportion to collaborate in the divine plans.
 To free us from the temptation to feel "at the height" of the divine plan. (most eminent, as the cardinals are called), to lean on a false security, perhaps thinking that the Church is great and solid....

 All this, Francis says, has some truth in it (if we look at it with the eyes of faith, since it is God who has called us and gives us the possibility of collaborating with Him).
 But it is an approach that can lead us to to be fooled by "el Mentiroso" (the Liar) (i.e. the devil).
-And to become, first, "worldly" (with the worm of spiritual worldliness); and secondly "harmless", i.e. without strength and without hope to collaborate effectively in salvation.
+And become, first, "worldly" (with the worm of spiritual worldliness); and secondly "harmless", that is, without strength and without hope to collaborate effectively in salvation.

 The wonder of being Church